PCI Express: PCI Express 7.0

 On 21 June 2022, PCI-SIG announced the development of PCI Express 7.0 specification.
-It will deliver 128 GT/s raw bit rate and up to 242 GB/s per direction in x16 configuration, using the same PAM4 signaling as version 6.0.
-Doubling of the data rate will be achieved by fine-tuning channel parameters to decrease signal losses and improve power efficiency.
+It will deliver 128 GT/s raw bit rate and up to 242 GB/s per direction in ×16 configuration, using the same PAM4 signaling as version 6.0.
+Doubling of the data rate will be achieved by fine-tuning channel parameters to decrease signal losses and improve power efficiency, but signal integrity is expected to be a challenge.
 The specification is expected to be finalized in 2025.

+On 3 April 2024, the PCI Express 7.0 revision 0.5 specification (a "first draft") was released.

+On 17 January 2025, PCI-SIG announced the release of PCIe 7.0 specification version 0.7 (a "complete draft").

+On 19 March 2025, PCI-SIG announced the release of PCIe 7.0 specification version 0.9 (a "final draft"); planned final release is still in 2025.

+The following main points were formulated as objectives of the new standard: